| Inspiration:

 atrium conservatory that provides a highly contemporary space behind

 this otherwise traditionally styled house.
+The

 hall links with newly created openings the dining room, the kitchen